-Instagram shared their own tips for using hashtags on their Creators account (@creators) that will aid you on your quest for hashtag mastery.
-They advise using 3-5 hashtags per post (using more can get overwhelming) and keeping your hashtags relevant to your content.
+Instagram shared their own tips for using hashtags on their Creators account (@creators) that will aid you in your quest for hashtag mastery.

-We recommend commenting your hashtags after you’ve posted or hitting the return button a couple of times after your caption to make sure your hashtags do not overwhelm or distract from your caption.
+We recommend commenting on your hashtags after you’ve posted or hitting the return button several times after your caption to ensure your hashtags do not overwhelm or distract from your caption.

 Types of Posts on Instagram